shmuhammad2004/africanlp2022/content/calls/abstract.md

 + to present an opportunity for more experienced researchers to further publicize their work and inspire younger researchers through keynotes and invited talks

-This workshop follows the previous successful edition in 2020 co-located with ICLR.
-It will be taking place ONLINE in co-location with EACL 2021 on Monday, April 19.
+This workshop follows the previous successful editions in [2020](https://africanlp-workshop.github.io) and [2021](https://sites.google.com/view/africanlp-workshop).
+It will be taking place ONLINE in co-location with ICLR2022.
 No paper will be desk-rejected :)